-The Company's existing eBx products face competition primarily from one company, Carl Zeiss Meditec, Inc., ("Zeiss") a multinational company, where eBx products are only one of that company's many products.
+The Company's existing eBx products face competition in breast IORT primarily from one company, Carl Zeiss Meditec, Inc., ("Zeiss") a multinational company, where eBx products are only one of that company's many products.
 Zeiss manufactures and sells eBx products for the use of intraoperative radiation therapy.
 Recently, Zeiss has expanded their product portfolio to include additional anatomical areas beyond breast IORT.
 Zeiss now offers a range of radiation therapy applicators for use in various applications including spine, the gastrointestinal tract, skin, and endometrial cancers.
 Zeiss has an established base of breast IORT installations in Europe where the majority of the TARGIT-A trial clinical sites are located.
-Europe is also the focus of their clinical research and approvals in the various new applications previously listed.
-IntraOp/Mobetron is an additional competitor in the high dose rate ("HDR") brachytherapy market.
-IntraOp/Mobetron provides a brachytherapy solution for IORT but due to this company's isotope-based technology their system requires a vaulted facility.
-New market opportunities including expansion of the gynecological product portfolio and other IORT applications beyond breast IORT will bring new competitive dynamics to the Company's efforts.
-Larger, more diversified radiation therapy companies offering a wide variety of clinical solutions for HDR brachytherapy including Varian Medical Systems, Elekta, and Nucletron compete in these areas.
-These multi-national firms offer broad product portfolios including a full range of HDR brachytherapy afterloaders and applicators as well as traditional radiation therapy solutions including linear accelerators, treatment planning solutions, and workflow management capabilities.
+Europe is also the focus of their clinical research in the various new applications previously listed.
+IntraOp/Mobetron is an additional competitor in the high dose rate ("HDR") radiation therapy market.
+IntraOp/Mobetron uses a small linear accelerator to deliver electron-beams to the target and does not require a lead-shielded bunker.